Is this right for me?

-A therapy dog can be any size, breed, color, shape, or gender.
+A therapy dog can be any size, color, shape, gender or breed (other than coyote & wolf hybrids).
 The most important factor is personality.
 A therapy dog should be even-tempered, good-natured, and able to accept handling by other people.
 Primarily, the ideal therapy pet should enjoy being around people!
 First, therapy dogs must master basic obedience skills.
 This means that they should be able to respond to the commands to sit, lie down, heel, remain in a down/stay for two minutes, and come.

 Therapy dogs may have to do a variety of tasks for which additional training is needed, if for no other reason than to make sure accidents don’t happen.
 For example, therapy dogs learn to respond to the command “leave it” so that they don’t eat food or medicine that might be dropped on the floor of the facilities they visit.

 In addition to dogs, Love on a Leash® also welcomes cats and rabbits as therapy pets.
 Our cat and rabbit membership currently makes up a little less than 3% of our total active therapy pet membership.
 We would love to welcome more cats and rabbits to our ranks.
 Most owners of therapy cats and rabbits say the most important traits include a laid-back, steady, calm personality, and a tolerance for the unusual.
 A reactive pet (who reacts before thinking) is not a good therapy pet.
 Therapy pets must be able to tolerate sights and sounds that are unusual, petting that could be different or hard, or any number of other things that are out of the ordinary.